 Frankenstein; or, The Modern Prometheus is published.
-The book, by 21-year-old Mary Wollstonecraft Shelley, is frequently called the world’s first science fiction novel.
+The book, by 20-year-old Mary Wollstonecraft Shelley, is frequently called the world’s first science fiction novel.
 In Shelley’s tale, a scientist animates a creature constructed from dismembered corpses.
 The gentle, intellectually gifted creature is enormous and physically hideous.
 Cruelly rejected by its creator, it wanders, seeking companionship and becoming increasingly brutal as it fails to find a mate.

 Although serving as the basis for the Western horror story and the inspiration for numerous movies in the 20th century, the book Frankenstein is much more than pop fiction.
 The story explores philosophical themes and challenges Romantic ideals about the beauty and goodness of nature.

 Mary Shelley led a life nearly as tumultuous as the monster she created.
 The daughter of free-thinking philosopher William Godwin and feminist Mary Wollstonecraft, she lost her mother days after her birth.
 She clashed with her stepmother and was sent to Scotland to live with foster parents during her early teens, then eloped with the married poet Shelley when she was 17.
-After Shelley’s wife committed suicide in 1817, the couple married but spent much of their time abroad, fleeing Shelley’s creditors.
+After Shelley’s wife committed suicide in December of 1816, the couple married but spent much of their time abroad, fleeing Shelley’s creditors.
 Mary Shelley gave birth to five children, but only one lived to adulthood.

 Mary was only 24 years old when Shelley drowned in a sailing accident; she went on to edit two volumes of his works.
 Aside from her earnings from writing, she lived on a small stipend from her father-in-law, Lord Shelley, until her surviving son inherited his fortune and title in 1844.
 She died at the age of 53.

 Although Mary Shelley was a respected writer for many years, only Frankenstein and her journals are still widely read.